Madh10/madh10/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on securing a full-time position as a Security Engineer or Security Analyst.
-- 🌱 I'm currently in the process of preparing for the AWS Solutions Associate certification.
+- 🌱 I'm preparing for the AWS Solutions Associate certification.
 - 🤔 I’m looking for help in connecting and networking with professionals in the cybersecurity industry.
 - 📫 How to reach me: mmanjuna@andrew.cmu.edu
 - ⚡ Fun fact:  I thoroughly enjoy playing poker and spades, both of which are card games that I find incredibly entertaining! ♠